Corsica: The Dream Island You Should Holiday To Next

 Admittedly, there aren’t loads of direct flights to Corsica, which might explain why it’s not a top city break destination for many.
 There are plenty of flights from Paris (making Corsica a brilliant secondary trip from the City of Lights) but they can be few and far between from other European locations.
 But you don’t just have to fly to Corsica.
 You can also take a Corsica ferry from the South of France (Marseille, Nice) or Italian ports the likes of Genoa, Livorno and Savona and combine Corsica with another travel adventure.

-But if you’re a Londoner, you’re are in luck, as Air Corsica now flies direct to and from Stansted Airport to Ajaccio (in addition to all the other Corsican airports), 2x per week on a Thursday and Sunday.
-British Airways has also recently introduced direct summer flights from Heathrow to Figari’s airport.
-You can also book a cruise that passes through Corsica but I recommend making an exclusive trip because a fly-by-night visit just won’t do the island justice.
+But if you’re a Londoner, you’re are in luck, as Air Corsica now flies direct to and from Stansted Airport to Ajaccio (in addition to all other Corsican airports), 2x per week on a Thursday and Sunday.
+British Airways have also recently introduced direct summer flights from Heathrow to Figari airport.
+You can also book a Mediterranean cruise that passes through Corsica but I recommend making an exclusive trip because a fly-by-night visit just won’t do the island justice.

 Where to Stay in Corsica